uladz-zubrycki/Reseed/readme.md

 Main idea is not to insert data directly, as for example NDbUnit does, but to [generate scripts](#seed-actions-generation) for the database initialization and cleanup and then [execute](#seed-actions-execution) those, when needed.
 This gives more control to the consumer and makes some optimization tricks possible.
 Scripts tend to be descriptive and well-formed in order to be readable by human and could, if needed, be adjusted manually before the execution.

-It's possible to generate data seeding or cleanup scripts only or both, depends on your needs.
+It's possible to generate scripts for data seeding or cleanup only or both, depends on your needs.

 The only entry point to all the functionality is the `Reseeder` class and this is how the library usage might look in its simplest form: